Program Description

 - Comprehensive Emphasis (for students who want to pursue graduate studies in physics)

-- Students may also pursue a Physics Teaching BA/BS track, preparing them to become teachers in the state of Utah.
+Students may also pursue a Physics Teaching BA/BS track, preparing them to become K-12 teachers in the state of Utah.

 The Student Experience

-Students are encouraged to enrich their studies by completing an internship or conducting undergraduate research, allowing them to develop professional and academic skills for use throughout their undergraduate career and beyond.
+Students are encouraged to enrich their classroom studies by completing an internship or engaging in undergraduate research.
+These hands-on experiences allow them to develop professional and academic skills for use throughout their undergraduate career and beyond, whether they intend to go into industry, graduate school, or a myriad of other options (see below).

 Career Opportunities

-Physics is a problem solving degree, and students enter various industries that use their technical and critical thinking skills on a regular basis.
-Physics majors often find jobs as engineers, programmers, analysts, or educators in many different fields and sectors.
-Biotechnology, finance, defense and military, environmental quality, nuclear sciences, chemical engineering, and data sciences are fields where recent graduates are currently working.
+The study of physics is, at its heart, a problem-solving endeavor, and physics & astronomy students enter various industries that use their technical know-how and critical thinking skills on a regular basis.
+Physics & astronomy majors often find jobs as engineers, programmers, analysts, or educators in many different fields.
+For example, recent graduates are currently working in sectors spanning biotechnology, science policy, finance, defense and the military, environmental quality, nuclear science, chemical engineering, data science, and science communication & outreach.